-Stokke & Hoel 1991) 68 .
-More issue specific explanations, as the parties' interests for different fish species, and bargaining dynamics - as the salience of focal points are more important explanatory factors.
+As regards the distribution of quotas between the two coastal states in the area, overall power relationships appear to have little explanatory value (Schram Stokke & Hoel 1991).35 More issue specific explanations, as the parties' interests for different fish species, and bargaining dynamics - as the salience of focal points are more important explanatory factors.
 An example of the former is the Norwegian interest in highly valued species as opposed to the Soviet interest in quantity.
 Examples of focal points are the 50-50 divisions of resources and the stability of the annual transfer of blue whiting from Norway to its counterpart.

-Turning to the national part of the regime, the mobilization of a broader public interest in fisheries management has undermined the legitimacy of both the corporativist regime and its policy, which is said to have engineered a grand-scale "tragedy the of the commons" in a North Norwegian context (Brox 1989, Nilsen 1991).
-As long as fisheries was a matter for the fisheries authorities and the fishermen's' organizations, the NFA was very useful to the authorities: first, in that it functions as an information central, providing the technical knowledge required in the international negotiations, and secondly, in its role as a clearing-house, in which the Directorate's proposal is melded into a politically feasible regulatory scheme.
+Turning to the national part of the regime, the mobilization of a broader public interest in fisheries management has undermined the legitimacy of both the corporativist regime and its policy.
+As long as fisheries was a matter for the fisheries authorities and the fishermen's organizations, the NFA was very useful to the authorities: First in that it functions as an information central, providing the technical knowledge required in the international negotiations, and secondly in its role as a clearing-house, in which the Directorate's proposal is melded into a politically feasible regulatory scheme.
 This is no longer true: the increasing scarcity of resources has intensified conflicts not only among fishermen, but also among regions as the economic repercussions of scarcity have been felt onshore too.
-There has been a growing concern of other groups in society, as politicians and environmentalists, of how fisheries are managed and distributed.
-The extent to which the distributional pattern can be explained by the corporate organization of the fisheries regime is difficult to assess however.
-In general, the management aspect is not that important in the decision-making process at national level, as the economically most significant stocks are stocks shared with other nations.
+There has been a growing concern among other groups in society, as politicians and environmentalists, for how fisheries are managed and distributed.
+The extent to which the distributional pattern can be explained by the corporativist organization of the fisheries regime is difficult to assess however.
+In general the management aspect is not that important in the decision-making process at national level, as the economically most significant stocks are stocks shared with other nations.
 The basic reason for resource shortage in North Norway is the decline of the fishery resources in the North, which, as we have seen, is due to a mix of factors where the more important probably are beyond the realm of national politics.
-Compounding the effects of scarcity are redistributed at national level, which has caused North Norway's share of the total Norwegian catch to drop from about one-third in 1977 to about one-fifth in 1990.
-As to cod, the change in distribution among various groups of vessels can primarily be attributed to natural variations and to changes in the regulatory scheme (Hersoug & Hoel 1991), in favor of coastal vessels.
-As to pelagic species, the regulatory system has allowed for a large-scale transfer of fishing rights from north to south.